 Actors take on different functions, roles and capacities depending on the context (see some examples in the table below).
-Therefore, a contextspecific division of roles amongst partners is suggested.
-For instance, the powers, capacity, resources, political will and relationship with residents for the intervention, resources (human, financial)
+Therefore, a context-specific division of roles amongst partners is suggested.
+For instance, the powers, capacity, resources, political will and relationship with residents of national, municipal and local governments will vary enormously between and within countries.